nastarankhds/Bicycle-Model/README.md

 ## Single-Track model Derivation

-we start with the basicest rule in physics:
+we start with the most basic rule in physics:

 $$
 \{\sum{F_y}} = \{m}*{a_y}